Book Hot Springs, AR Fishing Trip

 Two dams on the Ouachita River in the tourist town of Hot Springs divert the river’s flow into two lakes, Hamilton and Catherine.

-At this point, the stream leaves the Ouachita Mountains and enters what is known in Arkansas as the Timberlands area, also known as West Gulf Coastal Plain.
-After passing past Smackover and El Dorado, two oil-producing cities in southern Arkansas, the creek enters the Felsenthal National Wildlife Refuge east of Crossett.
+At this point, the stream leaves the Ouachita Mountains and enters what is known in Arkansas as the Timberlands area, also known as the West Gulf Coastal Plain.
+After passing through Smackover and El Dorado, two oil-producing cities in southern Arkansas, the creek enters the Felsenthal National Wildlife Refuge east of Crossett.

 Anglers in the southern Ouachita hunt bass, catfish, crappie, and bream.
 Southern Arkansas fishermen flock to the Felsenthal refuge because it is one of the best fishing spots in the area.